What is Supply Chain Risk Management?

 1. Identify Sources of Risk

-One of the most important aspects of the supply chain risk analysis is identifying the sources of risk.
-This includes identifying any potential problems that could arise in the source and evaluating how likely they are to happen.
+One of the most important aspects of supply chain risk analysis is identifying the sources of risk.
+This includes identifying problems and analyzing the reasons for them.

 Example

-If one supplier has a problem with quality control, it could lead to delays for other suppliers that rely on them for supplies.
+If one supplier has a problem with quality, it could lead to delays for other suppliers that rely on them.
+Ultimately, it will affect operations and marketing.

-This lecture is a part of supply chain management courses and MBA supply chain management online programs, which are offered by AIMS through a self-paced interactive learning system!
+This lecture is a part of supply chain management courses and MBA supply chain management online programs, which AIMS offers through a self-paced interactive learning system!

 There are two main types of supply chain risk: